Usage Based Pricing, the Holy Grail of SaaS Pricing?

 2 examples of successful usage-based pricing models

-zapier usage based pricing
+usage based pricing model

 Zapier, a productivity tool, reached a whopping $140 million in annual recurring revenue (ARR) this year.
 This company specializes in helping customers streamline their workload by automating repetitive tasks through user-friendly workflows.